john-light/BYOB/chapter_3_storing,_receiving,_and_sending_bitcoin.md

 ![send bitcoin](send.png "Sending bitcoin to a made-up bitcoin address.")
 <i>Sending bitcoin to a made-up bitcoin address.</i>

-If your bitcoin wallet supports the Blockchain Name System protocol, you can just type in the recipient's passname where you would normally put their bitcoin address, and the bitcoin will be sent to the address the recipient has added to their Passcard (if they have added one).
+If your bitcoin wallet supports the Blockchain Name System protocol, you can just type in the recipient's blockchain ID where you would normally put their bitcoin address, and the bitcoin will be sent to the address of the recipient.

 It's important to remember that it is very difficult – potentially impossible – for the sender of a bitcoin transaction to reverse a payment, so be sure to double-check that the receiving address and the amount being sent (including the fee) is correct.
 If the address is incorrect, the bitcoin that is sent to it could be lost forever.